NeoRL: Efficient Exploration for Nonepisodic RL

-\item[] \emph{Bias Cost}; Letting $B(\vpi, \vx_0) = \lim_{T \to \infty} \E_{\vpi} \left[ \sum^{T-1}_{t=0} c(\vx_t, \vu_t) - A(\vpi) \right]$ denote the bias, we have
+\item[] \emph{Bias Cost}: Letting $B(\vpi, \vx_0) = \lim_{T \to \infty} \E_{\vpi} \left[ \sum^{T-1}_{t=0} c(\vx_t, \vu_t) - A(\vpi) \right]$ denote the bias, we have

 for all $\vx_0 \in \setX$. \end{itemize} \end{theorem} \cref{thm: existence of average cost problem} is a crucial result for our analysis since it implies that the average cost is bounded and \textit{independent of the initial state} $\vx_0$.
 Furthermore, it also shows that the bias is bounded.
-Similar to the discounted case, the average cost criterion satisfies the following Bellman equation~\citep{puterman2014markov}
+The average cost criterion satisfies the following Bellman equation~\citep{puterman2014markov} below

 Accordingly, the bias term plays an important role in the regret analysis (also notice its similarity to our regret term in \cref{eq: Regret Definition}).